Visitor’s visa and residence permit

-Please note that due to the Corona outbreak; both the Embassy and VFS Global’s capacity has considerably been reduced, resulting in reduced opening hours.
+Please note that due to the Corona outbreak; both the Embassy and VFS Global’s capacity have been considerably reduced, resulting in reduced opening hours.
 The opening hours could be subject to changes on short notice, we therefore recommend that you check with the respective VFS application centers before you travel to the VFS application center to submit your application.

 Important information for applicants who are applying for family immigration

 Therefore, applicants may have to travel back to the VFS where they submitted their application at a later date to complete the process of the interview and to collect DNA-samples.
 We ask that applicants who are travelling from abroad, such as Syrian, Tunisian, and Iraqi nationals, please note this before applying.

 As the situation is evolving rapidly, we will regularly update the information on Embassy’s website.
 If an interview, or a DNA-test, is required the Embassy will contact the applicant directly at a later stage to arrange an appointment.